13th Guards Poltavaskaya

 However, due to casualties and shortages the Platoon more often than not operated with three and sometimes two Sections.

-Also, there were two types of Sections encountered, type A light section with one LMG and type B heavy section with two LMGs.
-In understrength Platoons the LMGs were distributed evenly between the Sections.
+Also, there were two types of Sections encountered, a light section with one LMG and a heavy section with two LMGs.
+In under strength Platoons the LMGs were distributed evenly between the Sections.

 The Section Commander (Jnr Sgt) more commonly would be armed with a sub machine gun or semi automatic rifle, the LMG gunner may carry an additional weapon ie, either a pistol, carbine or rifle.
 One or two other sub machine guns or semi automatic rifles may have been distributed in the Section and the remainder carried bolt action rifles.